 Check out this video about being an International Student at Boise State University.

 A Foreign national who holds, or intends to hold temporary, non-immigrant visa/status in the USA, such as F-1, H-4, L-2, etc. or is a ‘pending’ permanent resident (application for permanent resident status to BCIS is submitted but not yet adjudicated) in the USA is considered International for admissions purposes.

 US citizens, US permanent residents, political asylees or refugees are considered domestic applicants for “admission” purposes.
 Persons who hold dual citizenship with the US and another country should submit a domestic student application.

-The international admissions priority date for the Fall 2013 semester was May 15.
+The international admissions priority date for the Fall 2014 semester is May 15.
 Applications completed after the priority date are considered on a space-available basis.
 We recommend that you complete your application by submitting all required application materials as soon as possible, especially if you are applying for scholarships.

 - Spring 2014 semester (January start): October 15

 - Fall 2015 semester (August start): May 15

 Boise State has established priority dates for receipt of your admission application materials to allow sufficient time to process immigration paperwork and apply for your visa.
 To guarantee you will be considered for admission, the International Admissions Office must receive your application and all supporting materials by the priority date.
 After the priority date, applications will be considered on a space available basis.
 Graduate degree programs often have earlier deadlines.
 Please contact the program you are interested in for further details.

 How to Apply for Admission